Boubakary/AI-Credit-Card-Fraud-Detection/README.md

      ```sh
      python scripts/data_preprocessing.py
      ```
+     - The processed data will be saved in the `data/processed/` directory.

 2. **Exploratory Data Analysis**:
    - Use the notebooks in the `notebooks/` directory to explore and visualize the data.